+- 1. A one-page proposal outlining the paper must be submitted to your tutor on February 21, 2005 @ 08:30.
+Your tutor will determine a second due date if revisions are required. - 2.
+5% per school day will be deducted from the final mark of your paper if the proposal or the revisions are late.

+Written Assignment Guidelines (cont'd.)
-- 1. A one-page proposal outlining the paper must be submitted to your tutor.
-The due date for the proposal submission is Monday, October 4, 2004 at 0830 hours. - 2.
-The proposal should include: - the title of the paper. - clear statements about a nursing or health topic and the position or perspective to be addressed. - clear identification of the related concept or context. - a brief description of the nursing practice situation and possible nursing practice issues. - statements of how the concept/context and your topic relate to the nursing practice situation. - statement(s) of why this topic and concept are relevant to nursing. - include some references related to the nursing/health topic and the concept/context.

-The proposal should follow APA style and must be word processed.

-- 3. The proposal must be deemed satisfactory by the tutor in order to proceed in writing the paper. - 4.
-The satisfactory proposal must be submitted with your paper on the due date for the paper. - 5.
-The paper must be submitted using APA style and must be word processed. - 6.
-The paper must be a minimum of 10 pages to a maximum of 12 pages (excluding cover page and references).
-Exceeding or a reduction of length will result in a one-mark reduction per page. - 7.
-The due date for the paper is Monday, November 15, 2004 at 0830 hours. - 8.
-If the paper and the satisfactory proposal are submitted late, the mark for the paper will be dropped 10% per school day. - 9.
-The paper must be submitted to achieve a mark for the course. - 10.
-The paper must reflect research and that a variety of resources were used, e.g., books, journals (include at least three current journal articles), videos, Internet, or interviews.
-The paper must have utilized a minimum of 8-10 sources other than dictionaries or required texts.
-Primary sources are encouraged with regard to theories and models but secondary sources are acceptable as long as they are critically examined and referenced correctly.

-11. Tutors are available for consultation well ahead of the assigned dates.
-The consultation will be by appointment and during office hours.
-The student must demonstrate evidence that thought, effort, and research has taken place before meeting with the tutor.
-Ideas and questions about the proposal and paper should be written out.
-The tutor will give ideas only.
+- 3. The proposal must include: - Title of the paper. - A clear statement about the nursing issue and the perspective to be addressed. - Clear identification of the related concept. - A brief description of the real life situation you will use to apply your research of the issue and the concept. - Statements why the issue, concept, and application is relevant to nursing. - Some references and current research studies related to the issue and concept. - 4.
+The proposal must follow APA style and be word processed. - 5.
+The proposal must be deemed satisfactory by your tutor in order to proceed in writing the paper. - 6.
+The original satisfactory proposal must be submitted with your paper. - 7.
+The paper must conform to current APA guidelines and conventions for professional writing.
+If the paper is found to be significantly deviated from this standard, then the paper must be rewritten before it is marked, and will be subjected to the late penalty (10% per school day), which will commence on the day it is returned to the student.
+Therefore, the minimum penalty is 10% of the total mark. - 8.
+Failure to acknowledge a source once will result in a complete loss of marks related to APA format.
+This occurs when another author's ideas are "passed off" as the writer's.
+A repeated instance will constitute a violation of the plagiarism policy. - 9.
+The BCIT policy in relation to cheating and plagiarism is in effect.
+Students will submit two copies of their paper.
+One copy will be retained by the course leader for the sole purpose of monitoring for plagiarism. - 10.
+The paper must be 10-12 pages (excluding cover page and references).
+Exceeding, or a reduction of length will result in a one mark deduction per page. - 11.
+The due date for the paper is Monday, April 18, 2005 @ 08:30.
+Submit two copies. - 12.
+If the paper is late, the mark will be reduced by 10% per school day. - 13.
+A 50% grade on the paper is required to pass the course. - 14.
+The paper must reflect current research and a variety of resources.
+The paper must have a minimum of 8-10 sources other than dictionaries and required texts.
+Primary sources are encouraged, but secondary sources are acceptable as long as they are critically examined and referenced correctly. - 15.
+Tutors are available for consultation well ahead of the due dates.
+The consultation will be by appointment, and during office hours.